sap-tutorials/Tutorials/tutorials/s4sdk-caching/s4sdk-caching.md

   - How a cache works
   - Uses of a caching command
   - How to cache your OData Call
-  - How to do the configuration and `parameterized` calls
+  - How to do the configuration and make `parameterized` calls

 ---